camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/spring-security.md

 ## Configuring Initial Authorizations

-In order to create an initial authorizations in your application, you can either use the `camunda.bpm.admin-user` property:
+In order to create initial authorizations in your application, you can either use the `camunda.bpm.admin-user` property to create an admin user with authorizations:

 ```yaml
 camunda.bpm: